Skip to main content

 Research Conference

-Bruin Brains is an annual SLCC TRIO Programs student-led research conference that is intended to support diversity in undergraduate research!
+Bruin Brains is an annual SLCC TRIO Programs student-led research conference that is intended to support first generation college students and inclusivity in undergraduate research!

 Conference agenda